SachQL/UberDataNYC/README.md

 ## Data Analysis

-**Analysing Peak Hours**: what times a have the highest volume of rides?
+**Analysing Peak Hours**: What times a have the highest volume of rides?

 ```sql
   SELECT